 Physical therapy plays an essential role in the management of motor impairments.
-One of the main goals of physical therapy is to promote neuroplasticity through exercises designed to improve gait, relieve spasticity, strengthen underused muscles, and improve range of motion.
+One of the main goals of physical therapy is to promote neuroplasticity through exercises designed to improve gait, relieve spasticity, promote proper posture and positioning, strengthen underused muscles, and improve range of motion.

 A physical therapist will assess which muscles need to be targeted and develop a personalized exercise regimen.
 While you learn how to perform the exercises in physical therapy, it’s also very important to practice them at home on your own time to get the repetitions necessary to strengthen neural pathways in the brain.